nygman/hscript/README.md

   `"PROXY DK"`, `"PROXY IN"`, `"PROXY EG"`, `"PROXY CH"`, `"PROXY BR"`, `"PROXY TR"`

 ### Script debug
-- This feature is only available for the Hola Windows stand alone installation.
-It will not work for browser extensions (Chrome & Firefox).
+- This feature is only available for the Hola client for Windows (not the Hola Unblocker browser extensions for Chrome & Firefox).
-- To enable debug mode enter advanced mode by clicking the "Developer: create new rules" link.
+- To enter debug mode click "Developer mode" then "Create new script".
+To disable debug mode click "Simple mode".
-- To disable debug mode, go back to normal view by clicking the "Too complicated for me!" link
+- In debug mode, Hola will add 'X-Hola-Unblocker-Debug' response header to any http request (you can view all network traffic using Chrome Developer Tools and selecting the network tab).
-- In advanced mode, Hola will add 'X-Hola-Unblocker-Debug' response header to any http request (you can view all network traffic using Chrome Developer Tools and selecting the network tab).
+- X-Hola-Unblocker-Debug syntax:
-- X-Hola-Unblocker-Debug stynax:
+  - "rule xxx js direct" the request was captured by rule xxx but the traffic was sent directly without using a vpn proxy.
-  - "rule xxx js direct" the request was captured by rule xxx but the traffic was sent directly without using a vpn proxy
+  - "rule xxx country us cpnnn" the request was captured by rule xxx and the traffic was sent to a US proxy (where nnn is an integer).
-  - "rule xxx country us cpnnn" the request was captured by rule xxx and the traffic was sent to a US proxy
+  - "rule xxx 'type' direct" e.g. 'rule cnn jpg direct' where rule 'cnn' has captured this url but it was identified as type 'jpg' which is marked for 'direct' download by the 'cnn' rule.

 ### Note on performance
 Further explanation of `"host"` and fast vs. slow matching: